OuranosSkia/graphql-workshop/README.md

 Now, if you run `yarn start` again and reload the GraphQL playground, you should be able to see the schemas you put in place!
 You will notice, however, that if you attempt to build a query to call the new query fields, it just returns `null`!
 This is because we don't have any resolvers defined to actually put data in our queries.
 This leads us into our next section:

 ### Building your resolvers
-Since our schemas match our REST api's, writing the resolvers should be very simple.
+Since our schemas match our REST APIs, writing the resolvers should be very simple.
 The structure for the resolvers that you pass into the apollo server follows a very specific format:
 ```
 {
   <TypeName>: {